wevm/wagmi/docs/core/guides/migrate-from-v1-to-v2.md

 <<< @/snippets/core/config.ts[config.ts]
 :::

 By inverting control, Wagmi let's you choose how much normalization to do.
-For example, maybe your project only allows ENS names that are betanumeric so no normalization is not needed.
+For example, maybe your project only allows ENS names that are rcnumeric so no normalization is not needed.
 Check out the [ENS documentation](https://docs.ens.domains/contract-api-reference/name-processing#normalising-names) for more information on normalizing names.

 ### Removed `configureChains`